 RRs were first introduced in 2013 by the Center for Open Science (COS), and have since been adopted by many journals across various fields, including psychology, neuroscience, and medicine.
-Preregistration is often confused with RR, but they differ in that preregistration is a separate step that occurs before the traditional publishing pipeline, whereas RR is integrated into the publishing process.
+In 2019, there were approximately 156 journals offering RRs.
+This number has jumped to 318 at the time of writing this manuscript, an increase of 104%.
+Of those 318, only 14 are journals related to language or linguistics.
+Table 2 lists the language/linguistics journals along with information regarding relevant restrictions.